 You can also specify how to deal with backscatter.

-By specifying the forwarding services as trusted hosts, we can scan back through them to find out the real source.
-Internally, we have a list of always-trusted hosts (for common mail providers).
+By specifying the forwarding services as trusted hosts, we can scan back through them to find out the real source of the email.
+Internally, we have a list of trusted hosts for all users (for common mail providers).

-Note that being a "trusted" system doesn't mean we don't spam check it, it just means that we parse back through the
+Being a "trusted" system doesn't mean we don't spam check the message, it just means that we check back through the

-Received headers to find what server delivered the email to that service, rather than using that services IP.
+Received headers to find what server delivered the email to that service, rather than using that service's IP address.

 If you have certain hosts you don't want to subject to regular spam filtering, you can "whitelist" them.
 By adding the domain to your contacts using a wildcard alias (